BookingSync/icalhooks/content/index.md

 ## Step 3

-An update on **Provider** happen, Provider will then make a `HEAD` request to the iCal Hooks URL stored in Step 2 and remove this URL from it's storage.
+An update on **Provider** happen, Provider will:

+a) make a `HEAD` request to the iCal Hooks URL stored in Step 2.

+b) remove this URL from it's storage.

 Example query: